MikaOckerman/Spiritual_Giftings_Test/README.md

 # Spiritual_Giftings_Test
-This is a simply application to administer a spiritual giftings test.
+This is a simple application to administer a spiritual giftings test.